Wards V to Z

 Location: Second floor, Cheyne Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

-Victoria and Albert Ward has 32 beds and cares for patients with cardiac (heart) disorders.
+Victoria and Albert Ward has 32 beds and cares for patients with heart disorders.

-It is named after Queen Victoria and the Prince Consort and was at one time two wards.
-They became a single ward in 1913 when King’s moved to its Denmark Hill site.
+It is named after Queen Victoria and Prince Albert.
+Originally two separate wards, they became a single ward in 1913 when King’s moved from central London to Denmark Hill.

 Waddington Ward